samuelim01/tp/docs/UserGuide.md

 **Definitions:** <br />

-Word: Any letters, numbers or special characters of length 1 or more (non-blank). <br />
+* Word: Any letters, numbers or special characters of length 1 or more (non-blank). <br />
-Alphanumeric word: Any letters numbers of length 1 or more (non-blank). <br />
+* Alphanumeric word: Any letters or numbers of length 1 or more (non-blank). <br />

 </box>